ummahanakcan/Weather-App-Using_JavaScript/README.md

 ![image](weather-app.png)

 ## Project Overview
-- Throughout the project, I found it necessary to utilize the Fetch API, which prompted me to conduct comprehensive research on APIs, HTTP, CORS, and async-await structures.
+- Throughout the project, I found it necessary to utilize the Fetch API and SCSS, which prompted me to conduct comprehensive research on APIs, HTTP, CORS, and async-await structures.
 You may refer to the following sources for further information.

     [What is Cross-Origin Resource Sharing (CORS)?-Medium](edium.com/@techworldwithmilan/what-is-cross-origin-resource-sharing-cors-c714ef6b40f6)